Roiyki/Persudoku/README.md

 # Persudoku

 This is Persudoku. a personal Sudoku generator!
-If you are passionate about Sudoku I recommandyou to try it!
+If you are passionate about Sudoku I recommand you to try it!

 ## Features
 ### Home